paigeman/Study-on-Trust-Management-Mechanism-of-Internet-of-Vehicles-Based-on-Blockchain/ns3/README.md

 It is recommended to add the path of lib directory to the `PATH` environment variable, or you can add it after encountering certain errors.

-Or you can just ignore these things, and follow the steps in issue #14.
+Or you can just ignore these things, and follow the steps in issue #14, then you can use files built by yourselves.